emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 *E-MAILiT Share (Shares by Service)
 *E-MAILiT Follow (Follows by Channel)

-You can count the ''Open & Close'' action of ''E-MAILiT Promo'' category, as an impression.
+You can count the "Open & Close" action of "E-MAILiT Promo" category, as an impression.
 Metrics, such as clicks / leads / sales or actions are collected by the ad unit code of your Advertising/Affiliate Network.

 How to verify a domain?